mahedee/my-learning-playground/linux/Linux-command.md

    - Example: `ls -a` - list all files, including hidden files.
    - Example: `ls -l | wc` - count the number of files in the current directory.
    - Example: `ls - l | wc -l` - count the number of lines in the output of the 'ls -l' command.
+   - Example: `ls -ltr /usr/lib/jvm/` - list the files in the /usr/lib/jvm/ directory in long format sorted by time in reverse order.
+   - Example: `ls -l /etc/alternatives` - list the files in the /etc/alternatives directory in long format.

 * __mkdir__